OfficeDev/TrainingContent/Graph/01-3 Capabilities/Demos/02-webhooks/README.md

 ## Prerequisites

 This lab uses Visual Studio 2017.
 It also requires an Office 365 subscription and a user with administrative privileges.
 This lab also requires a Microsoft Azure subscription.
+If you do not have an Azure subscription, get started by creating a [Free Azure Subscription](https://azure.microsoft.com/free).

 ## 2. Microsoft Graph webhooks

 This lab will walk you through creating an application that uses OAuth with ASP.NET OWIN middleware and the v2.0 endpoint with Microsoft Graph to register subscriptions.
 You will also publish the application to a Microsoft Azure Web App to process notifications.

 ### Create the Azure Web App
 Webhooks in Microsoft Graph require a publicly accessible endpoint such as a Microsoft Azure Web App or another web server.
 This lab uses Microsoft Azure.
+In the Azure portal, **create** a new Web App by clicking **New / Web + Mobile / Web App**.
+Provide a unique name, choose the subscription, and provide a resource group.
+Choose **Windows** as the OS type. **Edit** the app service plan.
+Provide the name, location, and change the Pricing tier to **Free**.
+Click **OK**, then **Create**.

-In your Azure subscription, create a new Web App.
-Copy the URL for later use.
+Once the web app is created, copy the URL for later use.

 ### Register the application